Understanding Synthetic Marijuana (Spice, K2, Mojo)

 - Cloud 9

 - Fake Weed

-The effects of synthetic marijuana are similar to those of marijuana.
-These include altered perception of reality and feeling relaxed and in a good mood.
-The actual ingredients in synthetic marijuana are different in every batch; the chemicals used to produce the substance’s effects were originally formulated to be used as anything from fertilizers to cancer treatments.
+The effects of Synthetic Marijuana are similar to those of Marijuana.
+They include an altered perception of reality and feelings of relaxation and elevated mood.
+The actual ingredients in Synthetic Marijuana are different in every batch; the chemicals used to produce the substance’s effects were originally formulated to be used as anything from fertilizers to cancer treatments.
 These chemicals have not been approved for human consumption, and there is no way to know what adverse reactions a user may have.

 - High blood pressure

 [Synthetic Marijuana use] is not an epidemic.
 But it’s a growing problem.
 And people need to be thinking about it, and how we’re going to deal with it.

 Reach out to a treatment provider for free today.

 - OR -